 8. Imitation and Shadowing

 Imitation and shadowing are great techniques to improve pronunciation and spoken English, but they’re also awesome for learning new vocabulary!
-Sign up for my free email lessons here to practice imitation and shadowing!
+Sign up for my free email lessons here to practise imitation and shadowing!
 Try it for yourself!

 9. Language Immersion for Google Chrome

 This is a really neat extra trick you can use to keep you learning new words as often as possible, so you improve quickly!
 Language Immersion for Chrome works when you are browsing websites.
 It randomly chooses words on websites you are viewing and shows them in English.
 It works for any of the 64 languages supported by Google Translate.
 The great part is that you can change the settings from beginner through intermediate to advanced!
-For example, individual words and short phrases are translated for beginners, while whole sentences are translated for advanced level students.
-If you hover your mouse over the word, you can hear it pronounced and translate it back to your native language
+For example, individual words and short phrases are translated for beginners, while whole sentences are translated for advanced-level students.
+If you hover your mouse over the word, you can hear it pronounced and translate it back to your native language.

 Most importantly, you need to find ways to learn vocabulary that work best for YOU.
 Because hey, we all learn differently, we have different priorities and different amounts of time to spend learning new languages.
 You need to create your own good study habits and find ways to enjoy English!